rizutazu/random_c_code/c_try_catch/readme.md

 integer** that used to bind `try`/`catch`/`finally` blocks together as a single unit, to support nested try-catch blocks.

-User can select their own "group index" number as they want. **Notice that different try-catch blocks in the same function should have different "group index".
+User can select their own "group index" number as they want. **Notice that different try-catch blocks in the same function should not have same "group index".
 Blocks of different functions are allowed, however.**

 Ok:
 ```c